Mumps sickens hundreds of detained migrants in 19 states

 Cox said some detainees come from countries where communicable diseases are less controlled than in the U.S. and carry with them the risk of spreading infection.

-The CDC report said more than 80% of patients were exposed while in custody.
+The CDC report said more than 80 percent of patients were exposed while in custody.
 Mumps is a contagious virus that causes swollen glands, puffy cheeks, fever, headaches and, in severe cases, hearing loss and meningitis.

 In the U.S., vaccines have drastically reduced the number of mumps cases.
 Only a few hundred cases are reported most years, with periodic outbreaks involving colleges or other places where people are in close contact.